TJDRZ/etch-a-sketch/README.md

-This is an etch-a-sketch / sketchpad project for The Odin Project.
+# Etch-A-Sketch project for The Odin Project

+Main Objectives:

+- Introduction to vanilla JS DOM manipulation